lin-jennifer/2016NCtranscripts/RNC/README.md

 - **Remarks The Hon.
 Newt Gingrich & Callista Gingrich Former Speaker, U.S. House of Representatives**
 - **Remarks The Hon.
 Mike Pence
 Vice Presidential Nominee and Governor**
-- Benediction His Eminence Archbishop Demetrios Greek Orthodox Archdiocese of America and Exarch of the Atlantic and Pacific Oceans

 ### **Thursday**